District of Columbia

 Kevin Williams is an eighth grader at Preparatory School of DC.
 He participates in the DC Scholarship Opportunity Program.

-To me, school choice means that I can choose any private school I would like to attend.
+School choice means that I can choose any school I would like to attend.
 I need to get a good education and the public schools in my neighborhood are not good at all.
-Choice is a wonderful opportunity for me being a black male from Washington, DC.
+The opportunity to get an education that meets my needs is a wonderful chance for me, being a black male from Washington, DC.

 Choice gives me a chance to meet different students from all races and backgrounds.
-I attended the same private elementary and middle school at Calvary Christian Academy from 2nd grade through 7th grade.
-Calvary Christian Academy impacted my life by showing me how to have structure, discipline, and how to learn in a small classroom setting.
+I attended the same private elementary and middle school at Calvary Christian Academy from second grade through seventh grade.
+Calvary Christian Academy impacted my life by showing me structure, discipline, and exposed me to learning in a small classroom setting.
 My teachers taught me how to study hard, listen, and have respect.

-My mother went to Catholic school from the 1st grade to the 12th grade also.
-She wants the best for me in my life and felt that a private school would best meet my educational needs.
-The teachers and staff at my school make sure students are not left behind.
+My mother went to Catholic school from the first grade to the twelth grade also.
+She wants what’s best for me in my life and felt that a private education would best meet my educational needs.
+The teachers and staff at my school make sure that no student is left behind.

-Kids should have the opportunity to choose a private school, along with their family, because everyone cannot afford to pay for private school.
-Public school is not for everyone and I was not learning at my public school from pre-k through first grade.
+Kids should have the opportunity to choose whatever school they need to succeed.
+Not everyone can afford to pay for private school.
+Public school is not for everyone and I was not learning at my public school from Pre-K through first grade.

 My mother applied for the DC Opportunity Scholarship Program and I was chosen for a scholarship.
 Most private schools classroom settings are small and children learn more.
-I like and appreciate going to a private and I am happy my mother chose these two schools so far.
+I like and appreciate going to a private and I am happy my mother chose these two schools for me.
 I am ready to graduate and attend a private high school.